nmakes/deepgaze/README.md

 What is deepgaze?
 ----------
-Deepgaze is a library which uses **Convolutional Neural Networks** (CNNs) to estimate the Focus of Attention (FOA) of users.
+Deepgaze is a library for peopl detection and tracking which uses **Convolutional Neural Networks** (CNNs) to estimate the Focus of Attention (FOA) of users.
 The FOA can be approximately estimated finding the **head orientation**.
 This is particularly useful when the eyes are covered, or when the user is too far from the camera to grab the eye region with a good resolution.
 When the eye region is visible it is possible to estimate the **gaze direction**, which is much more informative and can give a good indication of the FOA.

-Deepgaze contains useful packages for face detection and tracking, skin and color detection.
+Deepgaze contains useful packages for:

+- Head pose estimation (Pnp, Convolutional Neural Networks)
+- Face detection and tracking (Haar Cascade)
+- Skin and color detection (Range detection, Backprojection)
+- Motion detection and tracking (Frame differencing)

 Deepgaze is based on OpenCV and Tensorflow, some of the best libraries in computer vision and machine learning.
+Deepgaze is an **open source** project and any contribution is appreciated, feel free to fork the repository and propose integrations.

 This library is the result of my recent work which is under revision:
 *Head Pose Estimation in the Wild using Convolutional Neural Networks and Adaptive Gradient Methods*